mrpaulphan/idm361/assignments/final.md

-# Homework
+# Final

-## Beta App
+## Final Project
-Create a Pre-Beta version of your final project.
+Create a Alpha version of your final project.
 Code all the pages from your designs and add the navigation.
 Make sure we can navigate throughout the app.
 Use placeholder text/images where it makes sense.

 The core functionality is **not** needed in this version.
 Just make sure the app matches your design and we can navigate it.

 **Make sure your app includes:**
+-  mobile web app capable
+-  Custom launch screen
-- Splash Screen
+  -
 - App Icon
 - Add 2 home screen functionality
 - Screen navigation functionality